Nulllix/simple_circular_progress_bar/README.md

 | **mergeMode**<br>*bool*                         | false   | When this mode is enabled the progress bar with a 100% value forms a full circle.                                                                                                        |
 | **valueNotifier**<br>*ValueNotifier<double>*    |         | The object designed to update the value of the progress bar.
 By default, creates a ValueNotifier with the maximum value.                                                                 |
 | **onGetText**<br>*Text Function(double)*        |         | Callback to generate a new Text widget located in the center of the progress bar.
 The callback input is the current value of the progress bar.                                           |

+# YouTube video
+You can see how the application works from the example in this [video](https://youtube.com/shorts/kKYyNAk2FMM).